ZygimantasKoncius/emerging-risk-detection/README.md

 ## Prerequisites

-Python3, pip.
+Python3, pip, pandas, pyTorch, numpy...

-You might need to install some python dependencies from pip.
-Any part of the pipeline is runnable as python3 script, assuming you have data in appropriate folders and files.
+All parts of the pipeline are runnable as python3 script, assuming you have data in appropriate folders and files.
+The scripts are not parameterised and parameters will need to be changed from inside of the script.

 ## Dataset